 State and territory consumer agencies

-Industry ombudsman services
+Industry ombudsman services and dispute resolution

 Industry ombudsmen are intermediaries who can help if you have a problem with a business in certain industries.

 They are funded by the industries they oversee and their services are free for consumers.

 Energy and water ombudsman services

 Government ombudsman services

 State government ombudsman services can help you with complaints about state government and statutory bodies, local councils, police, state owned corporations, community service providers and other state agencies.
 The Commonwealth ombudsman can help with complaints about Australian government departments and agencies.

 If you still can't get your problem fixed, you might have to go further and take some legal action.
 If your problem is not too big and valuable, you can do this through a tribunal.
 Be careful though as it can be a tricky road to navigate and you don't want to end up spending good money chasing bad.
 It's always a good idea to get some legal and financial advice.